-How Unethical Communication Can Destroy Your Business (Ethical Communication Series Part 2 of 3)
+How Unethical Communication Can Destroy Your Business

 To answer this question, we’re learning by example.
 Join us as we examine the history of a major pharmaceutical company and how its lack of ethics led to the company’s downfall.

 Founded in 1892, Purdue Pharma was an American pharmaceutical company chiefly owned by the Sackler family.
 The company is most famous for its creation of the prescription drug, OxyContin.

 Introduced to the market in 1996, OxyContin offered a game-changing way to treat pain only twice daily, rather than every few hours.
 For those battling cancer, arthritis, or chronic injury, twelve hours of pain relief was something of a medical miracle.
 Unfortunately, the promise of OxyContin quickly proved too good to be true.
 Soon, numerous reports began to surface revealing the drug’s highly addictive nature and the dangers it posed to consumers.
 As the drug’s popularity continued to rise, Oxycontin quickly became a major player in America’s opioid epidemic.

 Rather than address these claims and take appropriate safety measures, Purdue Pharma continued to sell OxyContin to the public.
 Lawsuits revealed that among a series of compliance issues tied to Purdue Pharma such as fraud, drug diversion, and illegal prescriptions, the company’s unethical communication was a chief contributor to its downfall.

 Purdue Pharma’s acts of unethical communication were both severe and numerous.
 From aggressive marketing to deception and conspiracy, the company used several tactics to skirt ethical standards.